 The video is just the latest in a long string of unusual offerings from the sportswriter, which include an examination of how baseball batter Barry Bond’s performance in 2004 would be affected if he didn’t have a baseball bat and a National Magazine Award-winning multimedia work of speculative fiction about the future of football.

 If you, too, are concerned about the future of Bob, note that the video runs for a full 42 minutes.
-Also, it’s only part one – a second instalment is supposedly on its way.
+Also, it’s only part one – head here for the second installment.